E2E-AD/AD-MLP/README.md

 > \*: equal contribution, <sup>&#8224;</sup>: corresponding author.
 >

+## Claim
+We would like to thank @PointsCoder (related to (https://github.com/E2E-AD/AD-MLP/issues/4)) for finding out the mistake in the data we used for training.
+In short, we mistakenly packaged and used real trajectory data intended for performance debugging.
+We have fixed the above issue and updated the related links and numbers.
+In general, we have arrived at numbers that differ slightly from what was reported in the previous technical report.
+Overall, under open-loop evaluation, the L2 error remains superior (0.23 -> 0.29 vs. VAD-Base’s 0.37), while the collision rate has increased slightly(0.12 -> 0.19) and is slightly lower than that of VAD(0.19 vs. 0.14).
+However, we argue that the fundamental conclusion remains unchanged, which is that superior open-loop evaluation performance can be achieved on the nuScenes dataset with just past motion information and a simple model.
+It may introduce some challenges in measuring and comparing different methods following  this evaluation protocol.

 ## News
 * 2023.05.18: Paper is released on [arxiv](https://arxiv.org/pdf/2305.10430.pdf)!
 * 2023.05.17: Code / Models are released!